cornell-zhang/catalyst2018/lab1/README.md

 #### Part 3.B Develop Full Adder
-Wire up the full-adder shown in figure 14 below.
+Wire up the full-adder shown in Figure 14 below.
 A full adder contains a carry in which takes in the carry out from another adder.
-This unit is complicated enough that you should plan out your wiring ahead of time using the template in figure 15.
+This unit is complicated enough that you should plan out your wiring ahead of time using the template in Figure 15.
 Additionally you should extend your truth table to include a carry in.
 The Cin will affect the output and Cout.

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab1/figures/Fulladder.png" width="600">